Find your type here!

 Smell-emotion: see Emotion as a concurrent or Smell and memories (not considered synesthesia)

-Sight-smell: see smelling images or concept-smell
+Sight-smell: see either smelling images or concept-smell

 Smelling images